pran-7-5/eco_style/README.md

 Stop building hydro power dams.(huge metal use)(huge transmission loss)(natural flow is disrupted)(reaction force(force required to keep it in its place) is very high)

+Control of lithium mines.
+It can't be stopped until hydrogen fuel cells are available.

 Stop digging mines = we don't need metals anymore = natural hemp fiber and carbon fiber parts are used now and more efficient and lightweight.

 Banning of cement.